Anatomy of Injury

 Includes lodging, all meals and any field trips.

-In this Summer Academy experience, we will discuss injuries from the initial moments until the return to pre-injury levels of activity.
+We will discuss injuries from the initial moments until the return to pre-injury levels of activity.
 Students will begin to apply fundamental concepts of anatomy and physiology to inform interventions regarding real-life clinical situations.

 We will introduce students to basic anatomy and physiology of the human body through demonstrations utilizing human cadavers and lifelike models.
 Students also will be exposed to introductory interventions including hands-on clinical evaluation, therapeutic exercise and real-time analysis of human movement.